How to make a movie on iPhone

 Well, almost.
 You’ll still want to set the exposure (the circle on the screen that you can move to change the light exposure) and work with your focus settings.
 FiLMiC offers several options for checking for focus with the exposure, allowing you to set the effect you need for a specific shot.

 You can also play with white balance and color profile.
 This app is a very powerful tool, so spend the time to learn what each setting affects.
 Unsure what light exposure is used for?
 Do the research instead of blindly guessing.
 Any time you spend on it now will save you double the time in the future.

 At this point, you’re ready to start shooting.
 However, there are some issues that you may need to deal with, especially in warmer climates.
 With long-term use, the iPhone can get extremely warm.
 When that happens, the phone will shut down.
 Additionally, it may be hard to see exactly how the shot looks on bright days unless you are able to shield all light from the screen.

-If you’re determined to make a movie, a music video, or even a short vlog, you’ll find a way to overcome these shortcomings.
+If you’re determined to make a movie, a film video, or even a short vlog, you’ll find a way to overcome these shortcomings.
 After all, where there’s a will, there’s a way.
 Professionals have been using iPhones for years to shoot video – so it can be done.
 You may need a little bit of guidance, though.

 Learn The Craft of Filmmaking

 You have the gear, know how it works, and have seen it done before.
 However, there’s still something missing: actually making the movie.
 If you don’t know how to establish blocking, how negative fills are created, or how to create a storyboard, making a movie can be an exercise in frustration.

 Let Film Connection be your personal trainer.
 From the start, we’ll place you in a production company alongside an experienced mentor.
 Showing you the tricks of the trade, you’ll get a hands-on education that just can’t be replicated with YouTube videos or online tutorials.